rsgalloway/envstack/README.md

 ## Python API

-To init the environment stack, use the `init` function:
+To initialize the environment stack in Python, use the `init` function:

 ```python
 >>> envstack.init()